 The target group of ACI is an international and potentially very influential readership, e.g.: chief information officers, chief executive officers, chief financial officers, medical informatics researchers, nurse informaticians, consultants, public health officials, vendors, IT safety healthcare providers, informatics trainees, health information management and health informatics practitioners, as well as organizations such as IMIA, AMDIS, AMIA, AHIMA, HIMSS or the equivalent.

-Indexed and abstracted in Medline®, Science Citation Index Expanded (SciSearch®) and Journal Citation Reports/Science Edition.
+Indexed in Medline®, Science Citation Index Expanded (SciSearch®), CNKI Scholar and Journal Citation Reports/Science Edition.

 For further information on this highly valued online journal, please contact the editor in chief, Christoph U. Lehmann, M.D.,

 Impact Factor 2014: 1.610

 “Current state of the art” content provided by leaders in their field

 Official communication of funding societies

 “Case reviews”, where implementers describe a particular successful or unsuccessful implementation along with lessons learned